honzikschenk/RoboScope/README.md

     npm start
     ```

-2. Open the application in your browser or Electron window.
+2. The application will open in an Electron window.

 ## Data Format